mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Drivers currently support a variety of options that allow users to configure connection pooling behavior.
 Users are confused by drivers supporting different subsets of these options.
 Additionally, drivers implement their connection pools differently, making it difficult to design cross-driver pool functionality.
 By unifying and codifying pooling options and behavior across all drivers, we will increase user comprehension and code base maintainability.

+This specification does not apply to drivers that do not support multitasking.

 META
 ====